 Talk a walk through our evolution to get a taste of how change happens.

 Our roots go back much farther than the name “Central Kinsman Wellness Collective” or even the moment our community lost its final grocery store in 2018.
 Scroll through our timeline to learn about all the little steps, successes, and setbacks that helped our movement become the force that it is today.
-It’s a story of partnership, resilience, and community - one that details not only how we became the force we are, but all of the little pieces along the way that define our journey.

 2013